Hellboy1008/Hellboy1008.github.io/Creating Personal Github Site.md

 ```
 16. Save your changes and write a commit message for each file
 17. Congratulations you've successfully set up your own personal website!
 Open up a new tab and go to *<span><font color = "orange">username.github.io</font></span>* to check out your website
-18. Edit the HTML, JavaScript, and CSS files to customize your website
+18. Edit the HTML, JavaScript, and CSS files to further customize your website